Visual Prompt Tuning for Test-time Domain Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we propose a data-efficient test-time adaptation approach via visual prompt tuning.
-We pretrain a collection of visual prompts alongside the network with labeled source domain data.
-In the adaptation phase, we only adapt the prompts to learn target-specific knowledge with the backbone fixed.
+We propose a data-efficient test-time adaptation approach via visual prompt tuning.
+We pretrain a collection of visual prompts alongside the model with labeled source domain data.
+During adaptation, we only adapt the prompts to learn target-specific knowledge with the backbone fixed.
 A flexible scheme is proposed to insert a certain number of prompts to the input of each stage of the Transformer.
 By doing so, we can easily control the adaptation capacity and tunable parameters by altering the number of stages and prompts.
 An online pseudo labeling with memory bank refinement is jointly learnt with a hierarchical self-supervised objective for test-time prompt tuning.
-We extensively evaluate the proposed method with VisDA-C and DomainNet-126 datasets and show that our simple recipe can lead to SOTA performance in multiple settings and superior data efficiency.
+We extensively evaluate the proposed method with VisDA-C, ImageNet-C and DomainNet-126 datasets and show that our simple recipe can lead to SOTA performance in multiple settings and superior data efficiency.
 In addition, we further verify the effectiveness and flexibility of DePT on online and multi-source adaptation settings.